aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/eos_designs_internal_notes.md

 #### switch.* leveraged for Jinja2 templates

-These variables are historically used in builtin jinja2 templates so the should not be removed without warning.
+These variables are historically used in *builtin* jinja2 templates so they **should not** be removed without warning.

 | Variable | Used in file |
 | -------- | ------------ |